-Owning your own business can be exciting, however it’s also filled with the prospect of making challenging decisions every day.
+Owning your own business is exciting, it is also filled with the prospect of making challenging decisions every day.
 Faced with survive-or-perish choices, business owners need to think for the long term and draw on different perspectives to make the right decisions.
-How to deal with business insolvency is one of the common challenges that face business owners.
-Here, we look at what it is, what causes it, and its implications.
+How to deal with insolvency is one of the common challenges that face directors.
+Here, we look at what it is, what causes it, and the implications involved.

-Business insolvency has legal consequences, especially for company directors, so it’s important to understand exactly when a business is considered insolvent.
+Corporate insolvency has legal consequences, especially for company directors, so it’s important to understand exactly when a business is considered insolvent.
 Insolvency happens when your business is unable to pay all debts when they become due for payment.
-While this sounds straightforward, in practice, it can be difficult to know exactly when a company has passed the boundary line between cash flow issues and legal insolvency.
-Things courts will look at to determine insolvency include continuing losses and no access to alternative finance.
-If a business is finding it hard to obtain alternative financing because lenders have little confidence in its ability to repay or it’s recording continuing losses, these are major red flags for business insolvency.
+While this sounds straightforward, in practice, it can be difficult to know exactly when a company has passed the boundary line between short term and resolvable financial issues and legal insolvency.
+Courts determine insolvency by reviewing the company’s circumstances and various indicators of insolvency.
+This includes continuing trading losses and limited or insufficient access to alternative finance.
+If a business is finding it hard to obtain alternative financing because lenders have little confidence in its ability to meet or repay further borrowing, then there is no benefit to other creditors to see it unnecessarily increase their debts.
+These are major red flags for business insolvency.

 What causes insolvency?

-Failure of customers to pay or being dragged down by a failing business are other possible causes.
-In addition, businesses can become insolvent due to strong competition, deficient financial management, and reliance on credit.
+Failure of high valued customers to pay as expected on time or being dragged down by a failing business are other possible causes.
+Similarly, reliance on a major client who goes bust and leaves invoices unpaid could quickly lead to insolvency for your company.
+In addition, businesses can become insolvent due to strong competition, deficient financial management, and disputes within management.
 Abrupt changes like essential staff members leaving and failure of clients on following through can rapidly affect your business’s solvency.
-Several staff members leaving might set off other team departures if the departure of crucial talent affects your company’s competitiveness and profitability.
-Similarly, reliance on a major client who goes bust and leaves invoices unpaid could quickly lead to insolvency for your company.
+Several staff members leaving might set off other team departures if the departure of crucial talent affects your company’s and impact competitiveness and profitability.

 Unexpected events like loss of business premises, theft, or vandalism can have a sudden and dramatic impact on your ability to trade.
-In turn, this affects your cash flow and your business could become insolvent literally overnight.
+In turn, this affects cash flow, and your business could become insolvent very quickly.
 Although in some cases this could be mitigated by insurance, a major loss of physical assets can be disruptive enough to cause insolvency.

 The above causes can then lead into loss of capital, loss of revenue and loss of credit, which in turn lead directly to insolvency.
 Multiple problems can compound, leading to payments outstanding, credit issues, and other serious challenges.

-Directors have aduty to prevent their companies from incurring further debt when the company becomes insolvent.
-If you can quickly restructure, refinance, or secure equity funding and recapitalise your business, you should probably appoint a voluntary administrator or a liquidator.
+Directors have a duty to prevent their companies from incurring further debt when the company becomes insolvent.
+If you can quickly restructure, refinance, or secure equity funding and recapitalise your business, you should appoint an administrator or liquidator.

-Alternatively the company could be liquidated, meaning it will be shut down for good.
-This involves a liquidator taking control to wind up the company for the benefit of its creditors.
-A third pathway is receivership, which is usually initiated by a secured creditor who holds security over some or all of the company’s assets.
-The receiver will collect and sell enough of the company’s charged assets to repay the debt.
+Receivership is usually initiated by a secured creditor who holds security over some or all of the company’s assets.
+The receiver will collect and sell enough of the company’s secured assets to enable a partial or full repayment of the debt.
 The company could continue to exist after receivership has ended.

 Getting a fresh financial start for your business

-Sometimes a fresh financial start requires more extreme action than simply changing up a daily habit – such as entering into voluntary administration, or restructuring your organisation.
+Sometimes a fresh financial start requires more extreme action than simply changing up a daily habit – such as entering into voluntary administration, liquidation or restructuring your organisation.
 That’s where we can help.
-We’re the experts, so contact us on 1300 750 599 to discuss your circumstances.
+Speak to one of our experts now for a free consultation, call us on 02 9220 7100.